Skip to content

 • You want predictable routing and fewer mechanical failures.

-• You’ve already managed Common-mode & Stray return RF current (or your design inherently keeps it low).
+• You have already managed common-mode / stray return RF current, or your design inherently keeps it low.

-• You’re still experimenting with antenna placement and feedpoint setup.
+• You are still experimenting with antenna placement and feedpoint setup.

-• You have an EFHW (or other unbalanced feed) where the coax may be acting as a return path and you haven’t controlled that yet.
+• You have an EFHW or other unbalanced feed where the coax may be acting as a return path and you have not controlled that yet.

-• You would end up burying a splice/connector (avoid buried connectors).
+• You would end up burying a splice or connector.

-• Use direct-burial rated coax if it’s actually going in soil.
+• Use direct-burial rated coax if it is actually going in soil.
 Otherwise run standard coax inside conduit.

 • Avoid tight bends; follow the coax minimum bend radius.